FredericFerriere/AWS_MNIST_webApp/README.md

 Instance type: Linux2 AMI(t2.micro type ok)
 Instance Name: webServer.
-Correct the file index.html and change the local IP 127.0.0.1 with the public IP of the Web App.
+Correct the file index.html and change the local IP 127.0.0.1 with the public IP of the webApp instance.
 Copy files index.html and the 'static' folder containing files index.hs and style.css

 $sudo yum update -y